This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #FallforPennzoil #CollectiveBias

 The service attendants are always courteous and so helpful.
-They answer any questions we may have about the services they just performed and will also let us know if there is any other services which needs to be done to our car.
+They answer any questions we may have about the services they just performed and will also let us know if there are any other services which need to be done to our car.

 Do you have a “check off” list before you travel?

 I’m just a country girl loving my geeky life with my wonderful husband, always taking pictures, getting my hands dirty in the garden, being crafty, exploring with travels and enjoying all this on a budget.
 But above all, living my faith as a child of God!